ava-labs/avalanchego/README.md

 ### Docker Install

-Make sure docker is installed on the machine - so commands like `docker run` etc. are available.
+Make sure Docker is installed on the machine - so commands like `docker run` etc. are available.

-Building the docker image of latest avalanchego branch can be done by running:
+Building the Docker image of latest `avalanchego` branch can be done by running:

 ```sh
 ./scripts/build_image.sh